nemild/cli_for_full_stack/README.md

 -q # show only that the files differ, useful for scripts

-diff -r DIRECTORY1 DIRECTORY2 # show the difference between two directories diff <(sort file1) <(sort file2) # show the difference between two files
+diff -r DIRECTORY1 DIRECTORY2 # show the difference between two directories diff -rq DIRECTORY1 DIRECTORY2 # show the difference between two directories, only showing the names of files that differ

+diff <(sort file1) <(sort file2) # show the difference between two files
 ```